dougeby/IntuneDocs/intune-user-help/check-device-access-windows-cpapp.md

 4. The status updates to show either:
     a.
 Can access <organization> resources
     b.
 Can't access <organization> resources
-6. If your device can't' access resources, select the device.
+6. If your device can't access resources, select the device.
 7. On the **Device details** page:
     a.
 Review the message and list of affected settings.
     b.
 Click **More** for more details.
     c.
 If you need help resolving the setting on your device, click **How to resolve this**.
 This link opens the relevant article on Docs.Microsoft.com.
-8. After you've made adjustments, check access again to confirm the device's status.
+8. After you've configured the settings, check access again to confirm the device's status.

 Need more help?
 Find your company support's contact information on the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).